|

 canceled; the friend of mine who left panicked messages begging me not

+to go.
 A slightly tattered, yellow Dunlop bag tipped off the

 belt onto the carousel.
 Pinned to the side was a large tag reading Doctors Without Borders.
 My first brush with the war.
 At